Aquarium Gallon / Model Ratings

 Full Weight Rating

 The full weight rating is the dry weight rating of the glass and frame of the aquarium itself PLUS the weight if it were filled to the brim with water.
 Again, this does not include glass lids or anything else you may put inside of the aquarium.
-Items like gravel, rocks etc. are significantly more dense than than water and can make the overall setup considerably heavier if used, so please make sure you take this into consideration when accounting for structural loading requirements where this aquarium will be placed.
+Items like gravel, rocks etc. are significantly denser than water and can make the overall setup considerably heavier if used, so please make sure you take this into consideration when accounting for structural loading requirements where this aquarium will be placed.

 Actual Functional Gallons